XucroYuri/AutoContentGen/README.md

 # AutoContentGen

-AI-driven content generation tool for analyzing trends, generating images, videos, and publishing to social media.
+An AI-driven content generation tool for analyzing trends, generating images and videos, and publishing to social media or storage.

+## Overview

+This is the **initial version** of AutoContentGen, designed to automate content creation using AI APIs.
+We welcome developers to contribute by suggesting improvements, submitting code modifications, or creating new branches with enhanced capabilities.

 ## Installation